tingjue/stats170/README.md

 Datasets:

-- vehicles.csv is the original Craigslist dataset downloaded from Kaggle.
+- vehicles sample.csv is the sample original Craigslist dataset downloaded from Kaggle.
 - cars4.csv is the merged dataset after data processing.
 - cars ml.csv is the final dataset which is ready for machine learning.
-- edmunds.zip is the original Edmunds dataset downloaded from Kaggle.
 - edmunds review.csv is the processed Edmunds dataset.
+- edmunds.zip is the original Edmunds dataset downloaded from Kaggle which has 62 csv files so due to size limit, we didn't upload this file.